Lil Wayne: Pusha T

-Tension between Wayne and American rapper, Pusha T, had been going on for years, beginning soon after Clipse and Birdman worked on "What Happened to That Boy", the latter's 2002 single.
-In 2006, Wayne felt the Clipse song "Mr. Me Too" was directed at him which caused more tension between the two.
-In 2012 after much speculation that Pusha T was subliminally dissing Canadian rapper and Wayne's Young Money signee Drake in several songs, the speculation heightened after the release of Pusha T's "Exodus 23:1" song.
+Tension between Wayne and Pusha T had been going on for years, beginning soon after Clipse and Birdman worked on "What Happened to That Boy", the latter's 2002 single.
+In 2006, Wayne felt the Clipse song "Mr. Me Too" was directed at him, which caused more tension between the two.
+In 2012, after much speculation that Pusha T was subliminally dissing Canadian rapper and Wayne's Young Money signee Drake in several songs, the speculation heightened after the release of Pusha T's "Exodus 23:1" song.
 Lil Wayne quickly responded on online social networking service Twitter and later released a diss track titled "Goulish".
-In the first verse Wayne raps "Fuck Pusha T and anybody that love him / His head up his ass, I'mma have to head-butt him".
+In the first verse, Wayne raps "Fuck Pusha T and anybody that love him / His head up his ass, I'mma have to head-butt him".
 Pusha T called Wayne's diss track "horrible" and said he felt it did not deserve a response.
 Both men have downplayed the feud, with Wayne saying he's over it.
-However, in November 2012, Pusha T dissed Wayne and Birdman on a new Ludacris song titled "Tell Me What They Mad For".
-However, once the feud between Lil Wayne and Birdman arose, Pusha T sent out a tweet encouraging Lil Wayne to sign to G.O.O.D.
+However, in November 2012, Pusha T dissed Wayne and Birdman on a Ludacris song titled "Tell Me What They Mad For".
+In December 2014, once the feud between Lil Wayne and Birdman arose, Pusha T sent out a tweet encouraging Lil Wayne to sign to G.O.O.D.
 Music, which also insulted Birdman for his hand-rubbing habit.